To protect others, you must stay at home if you or someone you live with has symptoms of coronavirus (COVID-19).

 - has symptoms of coronavirus and tested positive, had an unclear result or did not have a test

 - tested positive but has not had symptoms

 This is because it can take 14 days for symptoms to appear.

-- If you get symptoms while self-isolating – you should self-isolate for 7 days from when your symptoms started, even if it means you’re self-isolating for longer than 14 days.
+If your test is positive, you should self-isolate for 10 days from when your symptoms started.
+This might mean you’re self-isolating for longer than 14 days overall.

 If you’ve been told to self-isolate by NHS Test and Trace

 Self-isolate for 14 days

 If you’ve been in close contact with someone who has coronavirus, you may get a text, email or call from the NHS Test and Trace service.